hikeventures/hikeventures.github.io/_posts/best/2016-05-23-best-winter-gloves.markdown

 ---
 For my next snowshoeing trip in Lapland I was looking for a new pair of gloves or mittens to replace my old gloves.
 Here are the best winter gloves which I would consider to buy in 2016 for skiing, snowboarding or snowshoeing.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market and compare the specifications of new products.
-Here comes our buying guide (this blog post contains affiliate links).
+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market and compare the specifications of new gloves.
+Here comes our winter gloves buying guide for 2016 (this blog post contains affiliate links).

 ---